 The first months of a baby’s life lay the foundation for his or her body and brain’s development.
 Therefore, providing infants with the best possible nutrition is of the highest importance.

-Of course, breast milk is nature’s own nutrition for the newborn, and breastfeeding is recommended by the World Health Organization for at least 6 months.
+Of course, breast milk is nature’s own nutrition for the newborn, and breastfeeding is recommended by the World Health Organization (WHO) for at least 6 months.
 But sometimes it’s necessary to supplement breast milk.

 If this is the case, matching the content of essential amino acids in infant formula to that of breast milk is critical.
 Due to its high content of essential amino acids, whey protein is a natural key ingredient.
 Whey protein is also rich in other highly valuable proteins such as alpha-lactalbumin and lactoferrin, which are some of the most abundant proteins found in breast milk1.